ecaoili24/kanvas/README.md

 - To read more about Backend development, read [Kevin's post](https://medium.com/@kevapostol/how-i-learned-the-mern-stack-in-24-days-b64f69e7dba6)

 - To read more about Project Management and Deployment, read [Erika's post](https://medium.com/@erikacaoili/building-my-first-full-stack-web-app-remotely-with-my-team-4d32d62fd856)

+### Contributing

+We invite you to improve Kanvas because we believe in collaborating with others to build better applications.
+We only as that you
+- update the README
+- follow the style, color, and font
+- message us about new features you want to implement
+- check spelling and grammar

+### Related Projects

+None

+### Licensing

+None

 ### Authors